Unikernel-Systems/unikernel.org/blog/_posts/2017-07-04-how-unikernels-can-be-made-inpregnable.md

     }
 </pre>

 System calls are, as you can tell, quite portable.
 Every installation of Linux supports the same system calls.
 This is practical when you’re using them to attack a computer system.
 If the target system is running Linux you know that write() is invoked with system call #1.
 So just put 1 into %rax, supply a pointer, length and filedescriptor and invoke the syscall instruction.
-Adding a row to /etc/passwd is likely just around 10 instructions.
-Open the file, lseek() to end of the file and write() a new row.
+Adding a row to /etc/passwd is likely just around 10 instructions. open() the file, lseek() to the end of the file and write() a new row.

 Unikernels on the other hand don’t have system calls.
 They only have function calls.
 For an attacker this means they’ll have to know the exact memory layout of your application in order to invoke the operating system.
 You'll need to know the exact 64 bit address of the function you're invoking.
 Good luck guessing that address.
+Our own Unikernel, IncludeOS randomizes addresses at each build, so even with access to source code you still don't know the memory layout.

 If the application doesn’t have any supplied code to do write() the task goes from being hard to  impossible.